S-75 Dvina: War in Vietnam: Countermeasures and counter-countermeasures

 Between 1964 and early 1965 the Vietnamese had nothing to threaten American pilots in the air.
 U.S aircraft flew at an altitude of 4 to 5 km, and the Vietnamese anti-aircraft guns were unable to reach them.
 However, after an S-75 shot down a US F-4 Phantom aircraft, the US bombers began to descend below 3 km, below the minimum operational height of the Dvina.
 This brought them within the reach of Vietnamese anti-aircraft guns.

 On July 24, 1965, four US Air Force McDonnell F-4C Phantoms took part in an airstrike against the Điện Biên Phủ munitions storage depot and the Lang Chi munitions factory west of Hanoi.
 One was shot down and three damaged by S-75s.
-This was the first time US aircraft were attacked by SAMs.
+This was the first time US aircraft were attacked by SAMs during the Vietnam War.

 Two days later President Johnson gave the order to attack known S-75 positions outside the 30 mi exclusion zone.
 On the morning of July 27, 48 F-105s participated in the strike, Operation Spring High.
 The Vietnamese knew US aircraft were coming, and set up many 23 mm and 37 mm anti-aircraft guns at the two SAM sites.
 These anti-aircraft guns were lethal at close range.
 The Vietnamese shot down six aircraft and more than half of the remaining US aircraft suffered damage from ground fire.
 However, the Vietnamese had replaced the SAMs with white-painted bundles of bamboo.
 Operation Spring High had destroyed two decoy targets for the loss of six aircraft and five pilots.

 Between 1965 and 1966 the US developed countermeasures to the S-75 threat.
 The Navy soon had the AGM-45 Shrike anti-radiation air-to-surface missile in service and mounted their first offensive strike on a site in October 1965.
 The Air Force fitted B-66 bombers with powerful jammers (which blinded the early warning radars) and developed smaller jamming pods for fighters (which denied range information to enemy radars).
 Later developments included the Wild Weasel aircraft, which were fitted with AGM-45 Shrike missile systems made to home in on the radar from the threat.